-Clinical condition or situation to which this PGD applies Indicated for the active immunisation of individuals from 8 weeks of age against Neisseria meningitidis group B and for the prevention of secondary cases of meningococcal group B disease, in accordance with the recommendations given in Chapter 22 of Immunisation Against Infectious Disease: The Green Book and Chapter 22 of Immunisation Against Infectious Disease: The Green Book and Chapter 22 of Immunisation Against Infectious Disease in the UK.
+Clinical condition or situation to which this PGD applies Indicated for the active immunisation of individuals from 8 weeks of age against Neisseria meningitidis group B and for the prevention of secondary cases of meningococcal group B disease, in accordance with the recommendations given in Chapter 22 of Immunisation Against Infectious Disease: The Green Book and UK .
 Criteria for inclusion Individuals who: are aged from 8 weeks up to their second birthday and require routine immunisation require vaccination for the prevention of secondary cases of Men B, following specific advice from UKHSA Health Protection Teams and in accordance with Guidance for Public Health Management of Meningococcal Disease in the UK.
 Note: Individuals, from 2 years of age, with an underlying medical condition which puts them at increased risk from Neisseria meningitidis group B, that is individuals with asplenia, splenic dysfunction or complement disorders (including those on, or due to receive, complement inhibitor treatment such as eculizumab), may require additional 'routine' vaccination outside the inclusion criteria for this PGD - see Meningococcal Group B Vaccine Risk Groups PGD and Chapter 7 of 'The Green Book'.
 Criteria for exclusion 2 Individuals for whom no valid consent has been received.
 Individuals who: are less than 8 weeks old are from 2 years of age, unless advised by the UKHSA for the prevention of secondary cases of MenB infection have had a confirmed anaphylactic reaction to a previous dose of the vaccine or to any constituent or excipient of the vaccine including kanamycin require vaccination for occupational health reasons, travel or going to reside abroad are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation) Cautions including any relevant action to be taken Facilities for management of anaphylaxis should be available at all vaccination sites (see Chapter 8 of the Green Book) and advice issued by the Resuscitation Council UK.
 Very premature infants (born ≤28 weeks of gestation) who are in hospital should have respiratory monitoring for 48-72 hours when given their first immunisation, particularly those with a previous history of respiratory immaturity.
 If the child has apnoea, bradycardia or desaturations after the first immunisation, the second immunisation should also be given in hospital, with respiratory monitoring for 48-72 hours.
-If the premature infant was stable at discharge and has no history of apnoea/respiratory compromise, further vaccinations can be given in the community setting.
-Continued over page As the benefit of immunisation is high in this group of infants, immunisation should not be withheld or delayed.
+Continued over page If the premature infant was stable at discharge and has no history of apnoea/respiratory compromise, further vaccinations can be given in the community setting.

-2 Exclusion under this PGD does not necessarily mean the medication is contraindicated, but it would be outside its remit and another form of authorisation will be required MenB PGD v7.0 Valid from 28 February 2025 Expiry: 28 February 2028
+2 Exclusion under this PGD does not necessarily mean the medication is contraindicated, but it would be outside its remit and another form of authorisation will be required MenB PGD v8.0 Valid from 1 July 2025 Expiry: 28 February 2028

-Page 10 of 20
+Page 10 of 21